-The General Fund budget for the fiscal year ended June 30, 2022, was developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
-Over the course of the year, management monitors and may revise the budget.
+The General Fund and Major Special Revenue Fund budgets for the fiscal year ended June 30, 2023, were developed based on the School's anticipated revenues and expenditures, the expected student population for the school year, and Federal grant programs for the school year.
+Over the course of the year, management monitors and may revise the budgets.
+For the fiscal year ended June 30, 2023, the actual expenditures were equal to the final budgets.
 Refer to the Budgetary Comparison Schedule for additional information.